jacobbubu/mux-dnode-butt/README.md

 This is a demo running dnode and scuttlebutt on the same websocket stream with mux-demux.

-Code has been written in CoffeeScript.
+Code has been written in CoffeeScript but running in JavaScript.

 # Install #

 ```
-sudo npm install grunt-cli browserify -g
 npm install
 ```

 then complie:

 ```
-grunt
+npm build
 ```

 # Run #